We would all like more website traffic – without having to write new blog posts or think of post titles or need to build more links?

 Coming up with ideas to write about can be difficult.
 I want to make your life a bit easier while at the same time increasing the traffic to your website.

-This post is aimed at my clients who have started blogging on their business websites during the last couple of years, (if you are doing your own SEO read our beginners guide).
+This post is aimed at my clients who have started blogging on their business websites during the last couple of years, (if you are doing your own SEO read our beginners guide to Google SEO).
 Blogging has become one of those online marketing tasks that now needs to be ticked off every week, but it can be so much more.
 Blogging is content marketing and when done right it will reach many more customers online and create an inbound pipeline.

-Most of us see an upturn in visitors after we start blogging, this increase in visitors can be boosted again by re-writing and increasing the word count of already published posts and ensuring that each post is keyword targeted.
-I have been following this plan and have seen a significant increase in visitors on my own websites.
+Most of us see an upturn in visitors after we start blogging, this increase in visitors can be boosted again by rewriting and increasing the word count of already published posts and ensuring that each post is keyword targeted.
+I have been following this plan and have seen a significant increase in visitors to my own websites.

 The Benefits of Longer Blog Posts

 Is it with the intention of gaining more business through referral traffic from search engines like Google?

 Another benefit of blogging is to be seen as an authority in your area of business.

 When reviewing websites I notice a blogging pattern; starting off with enthusiasm and then over time blogging is just another thing to get done and the quality slowly drops.

 This plan is all about increasing the quality, the length of the post, and taking advantage of your increased social media presence.
 I try to aim for my blog posts to be more than 1,000 words.
 You might find that too much and I would ask you to aim for at least 800 concise, helpful, informative words – and add a couple of relevant images.